zkurtz/shmistogram/README.md

 # shmistogram

-A shmistogram is kind of like -- but better than -- a histogram.
-Enhancements include
+The shmistogram is a better histogram.
+Key differences include

-- handle peak mode points with a separate multinomial probability mass function so that peak modes don't obscured by membership in large bin
+- handling peak mode points with a separate multinomial distribution to reveal modes that would otherwise be obscured by membership in large bin in a histogram
-- support variable bin-width with an agglomerative hierarchical clustering routine
+- achieve better density-estimation accuracy with fewer bins than a histogram by using an agglomerative hierarchical clustering routine to build variable-width bins

-See `demo.ipynb` for examples.

-THIS REPO IS EARLY CONCEPT PHASE ...
-COMING SOON
+THIS REPO IS EARLY CONCEPT PHASE ... `demo.ipynb` or `demo.Rmd` COMING SOON